Günstig und frei Reisen, öffentliche Verkehrsmittel nutzen, günstige Übernachtung wie B&B, Hostels oder Zelt.

 Our friends, the geckos.

-House geckos belong to every every good house, they protect us from mosquitoes.
+Every good house should have some house geckos.
+They protect us from mosquitoes.
 So we decided to retire early to our bungalow.
 There we not only had a glass door to close, but also discovered for the first time our new pet, to whose presence we got used.
+We love Geckos.

 They eat a lot of mosquitoes every day and we are so grateful to them that they soon get their own article on Catch-Life.